Reward your employees’ hard work with monetary incentives

 Disadvantages of monetary incentives

-Some studies suggest that employee incentive programs are ineffective because:
+Some studies suggest incentive programs can fall short because:

 Should you provide monetary incentives?